Jlynn209/asteroids/README.md

 python main.py
 ```

-Use arrow keys to move, spacebar to shoot, and destroy all asteroids to advance levels.
+Use w,a,d,s to move, spacebar to shoot, and destroy all asteroids to advance levels.